krzysztof-magosa/saffron-php/README.md

 ## Version
 The current version of Saffron is 5 LTS.
 It will be maintained at least till 31st December of 2016.
+I'm not PHP developer anymore so be warned that this library may be no longer supported/extended.

 ## Features
 * No external dependencies